Skip to content

 When This Architecture Makes Sense

-- Polyglot repositories where compute-heavy tests would exhaust GitHub Actions minutes
+• Polyglot repositories where compute-heavy tests would exhaust the monthly minute quota

 When It Does Not

-- Work projects where the team standardizes on one tool — do not split for the sake of splitting
+• Any project where a team has standardized on one tool — do not split for the sake of splitting

 Key Takeaway

 CI tool selection is an architecture decision.
 The right answer is rarely “pick the most popular one.”
 Match the tool to the workload: hosted runners for fast, lightweight gates; self-hosted for compute-heavy, long-running jobs.
-A hybrid setup costs more operational overhead but demonstrates broader engineering judgment.
+The hybrid buys free compute with real operational overhead, so it only pays when the compute you are moving is large enough to notice.